-In the fight against climate change, western countries have identified meat and dairy farming as a significant contributor to GHG emissions.
-Climate advocates have pushed for a reduction in meat consumption or giving it up entirely as solutions for a stable climate.
+In the fight against climate change, Western countries have identified meat and dairy farming as a significant contributor to GHG emissions.
+Climate advocates have pushed for reducing meat consumption or giving it up entirely as solutions for a stable climate.

-A report from PASTRES (Pastoralism, Uncertainty and Resilience: Global Lessons from the Margins) contradicts this blanket messaging that says meat and dairy are the enemies, and livestock farming should be slashed significantly.
+A report from PASTRES (Pastoralism, Uncertainty and Resilience: Global Lessons from the Margins) contradicts this blanket message that meat and dairy are the enemies, and livestock farming should be slashed significantly.

-The report says that this type of narrative is highly biased towards Western farming practices.
-More importantly, such western-centric advice can be damaging to developing countries that rely on non-intensive and low-impact cattle farming.
+The report says this narrative type is highly biased towards Western farming practices.
+More importantly, such Western-centric advice can damage developing countries that rely on non-intensive and low-impact cattle farming.

-Researchers, policymakers, and the western media use limited cases in Europe, North America, Australia, China, and Brazil to generalise that dairy and cattle farming is terrible for the climate.
-The report says that these blanket statements could be detrimental to less industrialised regions like West Africa without looking at the differences in farming or animal production processes.
+Researchers, policymakers, and the Western media use limited cases in Europe, North America, Australia, China, and Brazil to generalise that dairy and cattle farming is terrible for the climate.
+The report says that these blanket statements could be detrimental to less industrialised regions like West Africa without considering the differences in farming or animal production processes.

 According to the report:

-The UN Food and Agriculture Organization data shows that 14.5% of human GHG emissions come from meat productions.
-Based on this calculation, they recommend that we have less meat in our diets in a 2019 UN Special report on climate and land.
+The UN Food and Agriculture Organisation data shows that meat production produces 14.5% of human GHG emissions.
+Based on this calculation, the organisation recommends having less meat in our diets in a 2019 UN Special Report on climate and land.
 The UK’s National Food Strategy followed the advice and recommended 30% less meat consumption for Britons.

-There’s no question that western countries should reduce their meat intake.
-Still, such recommendations will do more harm than good in developing countries, according to Professor Ian Scoones of the Institute of Development Studies think tank and one of the study authors.
+There’s no question that Western countries should reduce their meat intake.
+Still, Professor Ian Scoones, of the Institute of Development Studies think tank and one of the study authors, believes such recommendations will do more harm than good in developing countries.

 “A climate policy that misses its mark and damages livelihoods is inappropriate and unjust,” the report says.